Montmartre Funicular: First system (1900)

 Construction of the Montmartre transport system was authorized by the Paris municipal council in 1891.
-It was built to serve the Sacré-Cœur Basilica at the summit of the outlier of Montmartre and was inaugurated on 5 June 1891.
+It was built to serve the Sacré-Cœur Basilica at the summit of Montmartre.
 Original plans specified electrical traction and six stations between two termini.
 As built, the system used only two terminal stations and water-filled bladders as counterweights for motion.

 The funicular entered service on 12 or 13 July (sources vary), and its operation was ceded to the Decauville company with a contract lasting until 1931.
 However, lacking the necessary authorisation from the Paris Prefecture of Police to run the service, the company had to close the funicular from 24 November 1900 until 22 May 1901.

 The funicular was of double track at standard gauge, using the Strub rack system for braking.
 The rails were supported by sleepers made of structural steel, supported on concrete pedestals.

 The system was powered by two sealed water tanks/bladders with a capacity of 5 m3 located under the floor of each cabin.
 The tanks of one cabin were refilled at the upper station, allowing its descent under gravity with the combined weight of the passengers and water, enabling the other carriage to ascend.
 A steam engine situated at the lower station worked the filling pumps at the upper station.
 The cabins held forty-eight passengers in four closed compartments arranged like a staircase; the two end platforms were reserved for the driver and brakeman.
 These were retained for a brake system established on the rack railway.
 This system transported a million passengers a year for some thirty years.